In a first Kerala decides to form welfare board for farmers

 Thiruvananthapuram, Oct 08: In a first in the country, the Kerala government has decided to form a Welfare Fund Board for the uplift of farmers in the state.

-The state cabineton Wednesday decided to set up the board to be known as 'Kerala Karshaka Kshemanidhi Board'.
+The state cabinet on Wednesday decided to set up the board to be known as 'Kerala Karshaka Kshemanidhi Board'.

 The cabinet also decided that Dr P Rajendran would be appointed as the chairman of the Kerala Farmers Welfare Fund Board.